abpframework/abp/docs/en/Connection-Strings.md

 This configuration defines three different connection strings:

-* `MyMainDb` (the `Default` connection string) is the main connection string of the application.
+* `Default` (the Default connection string) is the main connection string of the application.
 If you don't specify a connection string for a module, it fallbacks to the `Default` connection string.
 The [application startup template](Startup-Templates/Application.md) is configured to use a single connection string, so all the modules uses a single shared database.
-* `MyIdsDb` is used by the [IdentityServer](Modules/IdentityServer.md) module.
+* `AbpIdentityServer` is used by the [IdentityServer](Modules/IdentityServer.md) module.
-* `MyPermissionDb` is used by the [Permission Management](Modules/Permission-Management.md) module.
+* `AbpPermissionManagement` is used by the [Permission Management](Modules/Permission-Management.md) module.

 [Pre-built application modules](Modules/Index.md) define constants for the connection string names.
 For example, the IdentityServer module defines a ` ConnectionStringName ` constant in the ` AbpIdentityServerDbProperties ` class (located in the ` Volo.Abp.IdentityServer ` namespace).
 Other modules similarly define constants, so you can investigate the connection string name.